 Connell School graduates are:

-CSON's 18 month Accelerated Master's educates students at the secondary degree level, preparing highly skilled registered nurses to take on the most pressing health care challenges.
+CSON's Master's of Science in Nursing educates students at the secondary degree level, preparing highly skilled registered nurses to take on the most pressing health care challenges.
+This degree can be completed in as few as 18 months

 The CRNA program combines the rigors of a CSON education with world-class clinical experiences to prepare Certified Registered Nurse Anesthetists at the highest level